ScopeCreep-zip/website/about.md

 <section class="topics-section">
   <h2 class="section-title kawaii-text text-center mb-4">What We Talk About 🎙️</h2>
-  <p class="section-intro text-center">Our conversations span the technical spectrum, always with a twist of personality and kawaii energy!</p>
+  <p class="section-intro text-center">Our conversations span the technical spectrum, always with a twist of personality and magical energy!</p>

   <div class="topics-grid">
     <div class="topic-card">